Ynn/selfstar/exercises/hvac.md

 The goal is to allow users to express satisfaction.
 Your manager will have to learned based on user satisfaction which temperature is expected.

 Create a new project "temperature.manager" and add a main component TemperatureManager.
-The implementation class should be named TemperatureManagerImpl.java and put into the **org.example.temperature.manager.impl** package.
+The implementation class should be named TemperatureManagerImpl.java and put it into the **org.example.temperature.manager.impl** package.

 Import the package org.example.temperature.configuration as explained in the [using multiple bundles](http://local.self-star.net:8888/article/for-beginners/multiple-bundles) tutorial.